aidanmclaughlin/AidanBench/README.md

-# Aidan Bench
+# AidanBench: Stress-Testing Language Model Creativity on Open-Ended Questions
 Some models feel competent despite under-scoring on benchmarks like MMLU, GPQA, MATH, or NIAH.

-*Aidan Bench* rewards:
+*AidanBench* rewards:

 1. Creativity
 2. Reliability
 3. Contextual attention
 4. Instruction following

-**Aidan Bench is weakly correlated with LMSYS Arena scores, has no score ceiling, and aligns with real-world open-ended use.**
+**AidanBench penalizes mode collapse and inflexibility, has no score ceiling, and aligns with real-world open-ended use.**

 # Methodology